 Successful applications support one or more of the goals outlined in the current Action Agendas (or work plans) of the watershed councils.
-Examples of successful past projects include volunteer riparian plantings, invasive species removal, stream clean-up events, nature-based education preK-16 such as nature-themed school camps, citizen science, outreach to shoreline property owners, rain garden installations, rain barrel workshops, and development of educational materials or purchase of equipment, signage or supplies for projects that benefit water quality or riparian habitat.
+Examples of successful past projects include volunteer riparian plantings, invasive species removal, stream clean-up events, nature-based education preK-16 such as nature-themed school camps, citizen science, outreach to shoreline property owners, rain garden installations, rain barrel workshops, development of educational materials or purchase of equipment, signage or supplies for projects that benefit water quality or riparian habitat.

-Grants are available in three watersheds: Chambers-Clover, KGI, and Puyallup (within Pierce County boundaries only).
-Select the one watershed that applies to your project.
+Grants are available in three watersheds: Chambers-Clover, Key Peninsula-Gig Harbor-Islands (KGI), and Puyallup-White.
+Select the watershed that applies to your project.
 View the individual council pages to your left to learn about current priorities.
 The project should be located in the selected watershed and/or serve residents of selected watershed.
-Applicants may submit more than one application per watershed, and similar projects taking place in different watersheds may be submitted.
+Applicants may submit more than one application per watershed, and similar projects taking place in different watersheds are accepted.
 All watersheds offer grant awards up to $2,500 per grant proposal.

 If you have any questions about the application process, forms, or if you have a project idea that you'd like to get some feedback on before applying, please contact Krystal Kyer at (253)798-2485 or firstname.lastname@example.org or Barbara Ann Smolko at (253)798-6156 or email@example.com.

-In 2018, we received 45 applications and awarded 29 grants.
-Thanks to all of our 2018 funding partners leveraging matching dollars to bring a combined $65,000 in funding for small environmental projects across Pierce County:
+Thanks to all of our 2020 funding partners leveraging matching dollars to bring a combined $65,000 in funding for small environmental projects across Pierce County: